 New opportunities for eCommerce with SGE

-While it’s easy to focus on the downsides of SGE from a publishers perspective (it could easily be seen as less attribution), there are some specific benefits to eCommerce sites that I’d like to highlight.
+While it’s easy to focus on the downsides of SGE from a publisher’s perspective (it could easily be seen as less attribution), there are some specific benefits to eCommerce sites that I’d like to highlight.

 Free product listings are a feature of search that have been around for a while in US search results.
 For clients of mine that have strong coverage for free product listings, the CTR for these results is exceptionally high.
-With SGE, Google are making these listings even more prominent.
+With SGE, Google is making these listings even more prominent.

-In my opinion, this presents a significant SEO opportunity for eCommerce sites that are doing a good job of managing their product feeds, structured data, and optimisation tactics for free product listings.
+In my opinion, this presents a significant SEO opportunity for eCommerce sites that are doing a good job of managing their product feeds, structured data, and optimization tactics for free product listings.
 Google is however showing different product listings at the top of search results compared to the bottom, so stores may need to adjust their strategies to get the prominent placement.

 Note: with the SGE, this is the first time where organic links actually take preference to ads.
 When generating a SGE answer with AI, Google doesn’t appear to be placing another set of ads above the result.
 Currently, ads will be placed at the top of search results for the vast majority of queries.